enasequence/read_docs/meta_01.md

 ## Introduction

-Submissions made through Webin are reresented through a number of metadata objects.
+Submissions made through Webin are represented using a number of different metadata objects.
-For example, a publication is typically associated with a `study (project)`, sequenced source material is represented using `samples`, and sequecing experiment details are captured by the `experiment` object.
+For example, a publication is typically associated with a `study (project)`, sequenced source material is represented using `samples`, and sequencing experiment details are captured by the `experiment` object.

 Note that data files are also submitted by associating them with metadata objects.
 Sequence read data is associated with run objects while other data files are associated with analysis objects.
-The full metadata model with associations between different objects is illustrated below.
+The full metadata model with relationships between the different types of objects is illustrated below.

 ## Metadata model